Darxo/Hardened/README.md

 ### Specific Changes

 **Undead**
 - All **Wiederganger** types take 50% more burning damage to hitpoints.
-They no longer grant experience after being ressurected.
+They no longer grant experience after being resurected.
 They lose **Double Grip** and no longer inflict +5 Fatigue on a hit.
 They now have a 100% resurrection chance (up from 66%) and resurrect in 1-3 turns (up from 1-2)
 - Reanimated Humans how have 120 Hitpoints (down from 130) and 200 Stamina (up from 100)
-- All **Skeletons** no longer grant experience after being ressurected
+- All **Skeletons** no longer grant experience after being resurected
 - **Skeleton Racial** now explicitely causes 100% less **Fatigue** build-up
 - **Flesh Golems** lose **Full Force**, gain **Savage Strength** and take 50% more burning damage to hitpoints
 - **Necromancer** lose 20 natural body armor. **Raise Undead** and **Possess Undead** now cost 15 Fatigue (up from 10)